biztory/tableau-server-webhooks-to-slack/README.md

-# tableau-server-webhook-demo
+# tableau-server-webhook-extract-failure
-A quick demonstration of how webhooks work
+A quick demonstration of how webhooks work focusing on extract failure notifications